j4w8n/supakit/README.md

 ### cookies

-This module depends on the `clients` module.

 Sets the browser cookies on login and logout, from the Supabase `session`.

-Supakit will set these three cookies:
+Supakit will set these three cookies.
+All of which are available in `locals.session`.

 - `sb-user`
 - `sb-access-token`